Misterblue/convoar/README.md

 ## Simple Build

 Under windows 10, use Visual Studio 2017 or better.
-For Linux, `msbuild` from [Mono] 5 and after will compile Convoar.
+At the moment, convoar is built under Windows to create the `dist` directory.
+The prebuilt binaries will run on Windows10 and with [Mono] on Linux.
 There are no external dependencies -- everything is included in the Convoar GitHub repository.

+If compiling on Linux, one needs [Mono] version 5 or better and one just uses `msbuild`.

 ## Updating Build